orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     allowed as long the package has been tested and working.
 If a test suite is provided, you must use it since it has better test coverage than interactive testing.
-  - Check all password stores for proper hashing.
+  - Check all password stores during interactive testing for proper hashing.
     Make sure it doesn't do any of the following:
     - [CWE-312](https://cwe.mitre.org/data/definitions/312.html)
       (Storage of passwords in plaintext.  #40 on the most dangerous weakness list.)
     - [CWE-759](https://cwe.mitre.org/data/definitions/759.html)